hapijs/hapi/docs/Reference.md

             - `'ignore'` - take no action and continue processing the request.

     - `response` - validation rules for the outgoing response payload (response body).
 Can only validate [object](#obj) response:
-        - `schema` - the response object validation rules expressed as one of:
+        - `schema` - the default response object validation rules (for all non-error responses) expressed as one of:
             - `true` - any payload allowed (no validation performed).
 This is the default.
             - `false` - no payload allowed.
             - a [Joi](http://github.com/hapijs/joi) validation object.